UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Recuperacao_de_Informacao/Files/Notas de aula.md

 #### Search Infrastructure

-- Bandwidth: ...
-- Storage: ...
+- Search engines run on resource-intensive regimes
+  - **Bandwidth** for handling crawling and search traffic
+  - **Storage** for persisting documents, indexes, metadata
-- Processing: crawling, indexing...
+  - **Processing** for crawling, indexing and retrieval

-Must scale from a single computer in one datacenter... to huge clusters spread across availability zones
+- Must scale from a single computer in one datacenter...
+  - ... to huge clusters spread across availability zones

 #### Financial costs